DiogoF17/LPOO_18-19/docs/README.md

 ### Player, Walls, and Enemies Representation
 > The player character is shown inside a haunted house, delimited by walls, that the player cannot trespass; some monsters, like zombies and ghosts, will appear in the haunted house too.

+### Player Movement
+> The player is able to move using the WASD keys.

 ### Movement of the Monsters
 > The different types os monsters and creatures each have their own way of travelling arround the map; they also have different speeds.

+### Monsters Chase the Player
+> The monsters, instead of roaming around the haunted house, will actually pursue the player and try to chase him down.

 ### HP Bar
 > The player HP bar is shown in the top of the screen; it is green when the HP is medium/high, and it is red and flickering when the HP is low.

-### Player Movement
-> The player is able to move using the WASD keys.
+### Monsters Causing Damage
+> If a monster touches the player, it will die, but it will inflict damage on the player, lowering his HP.

 ## Planned Features

 ### Shooting/Attacking
 > The player will also be able to shoot the monsters from a distance, launching a projectile/bullet in a certain direction, as well as performing a melee attack (short distance).
 The concept of limited ammo may also be added to the game.

-### Monsters Chase the Player
+### Upgrade Spawning in the Haunted House
-> The monsters, instead of roaming around the haunted house, will actually pursue the player and try to chase him down.

-### Monsters Causing Damage
-> If a monster touches the player, it will die, but it will inflict damage on the player, lowering his HP.
+> From time to time, an upgrade would spawn on a random location of the house; if the player picks it up, it can restore his health, increase his max health, speed or damage, depending on the type of the upgrade.

-### Coin Collecting
+### Coin Collecting (?)
 > In the future there may be coins scattered arround the house, for the player to collect.

-### Upgrade Store
-> The player would be able to use those coins in an upgrade store, that would open in the end of a wave, in order to purchase things like health regeneration, damage boost, etc.

 ### ... and maybe some more.